cabal-club/cable/readme.md

 No response to this message is expected.

-Like any other request, this MUST have its own unique `req_id` in order to function as intended. `cancel_id` is used to set the Request ID to cancel, not its `req_id`.
+Like any other request, this request MUST have its own unique `req_id` in order to function as intended. `cancel_id` is used to set the Request ID to cancel, not its `req_id`.

-A peer receiving a `Cancel Request` SHOULD forward it along the same route, to the same peers, as the original request matching the given `req_id`, so that all peers involved in the request are notified.
-This request's `ttl` SHOULD be ignored in service of this end.
+A peer receiving a `Cancel Request` SHOULD forward it along the same route, to the same peers as the original request, so that all peers involved in the request are notified.
+This request's `ttl` SHOULD be ignored, in order to ensure all original recipients of the original request are reached.

 ##### 6.2.2.4 Request Channel Time Range